 Wool also protects the horse in the ability to absorb shock while being rode.
 When a rider is in a trot or canter, a wool felt saddle pad will cushion the horse against the bounce of a rider’s movements back into the saddle seat.

 And if you need a custom saddle pad made to your saddles specs?
 We are happy to help.
-We started building these pads because we couldn’t find a good quality wool felt, especially for the Australian saddle.
+We started building these pads because we couldn’t find a good quality wool felt made for the Australian saddle.
 But saying that, we have built pads for Western, English and Endurance riders.
 If you have specific requests please reach out and let us know.